Some arithmetic properties of Weil polynomials of the form $t^{2g}+at^g+q^g$: Introduction

-This paper concerns cyclicity of isogeny classes.
-The Honda-Tate theory simplify the study of isogeny classes by studying their Weil polynomials.
-In addition, it is easy to verify the cyclicity of an isogeny class given its Weil polynomial: \begin{theorem}[A. Giangreco, 2019, \cite{GIANGRECOMAIDANA2019139}] Let $\mathcal{A}$ be a $g$-dimensional $\mathbb{F}_q$-isogeny class of abelian varieties corresponding to the Weil polynomial $f_\mathcal{A}(t)$.
-Then $\mathcal{A}$ is cyclic if and only if $f'_\mathcal{A}(1)$ is coprime with $\widehat{f_\mathcal{A}(1)}$. \end{theorem} Here $\widehat{n}$ denotes the ratio of an integer $n$ to its radical.
-This is in fact a local criterion that can be easily deduced from the proof of Theorem \ref{th:weil_polynomial_criterion}.
+This paper concerns the cyclicity of isogeny classes.
+The Honda--Tate theory simplifies the study of isogeny classes by studying their Weil polynomials.
+Moreover, it is easy to verify the cyclicity of an isogeny class $\mathcal{A}$ given its Weil polynomial $f_\mathcal{A}$.
+Let $\widehat{n}$ denote the ratio of an integer $n$ to its radical, then, the cyclicity criterion is stated as follows.